Syp has a great post today basically about "parallel play" in GW2. Go read it. I'll wait.

 These player avatars are not mindless drones.
 They are people I can help or receive help from.
 How is that not social?

-Who says we’re not grouped just because our portraits aren't on the left side of each other’s screens?
+Who can legitimately say we’re not grouped just because our portraits aren't on the left side of each other’s screens?
 If we’re working toward the same goal, buffing and healing each other, reaping the benefits of a kill or a Dynamic Event, I’d say we’re grouped just as much as any PUG, and without the heartburn.
 If you don't speak, that is on you.
 If you see other players as no more than tools like the NPCs, that's on you.
 Most people I have "played alongside" through a tough area are quick with a "Thank you" or even a suggestion to take on another challenge nearby.
 With no need to make a formal group, we just go do it, then part with cheers.
 How is that not social?

 I have my guild for social events and chit-chat.
-Much as Syp said, I don't need to have a deep philosophical conversation with someone as we kill spider.
+Much as Syp said, I don't need to have a deep philosophical conversation with someone as we kill spiders.
 GW2 is a very social game, precisely because I am never *forced* to group with anyone for other than social reasons.